tpascarella/sr50/docs/investing/gen-z-investments/cryptocurrency.md

 Store your private keys securely and completely offline.
 Options include [Stonebook notebooks](https://shieldfolio.com/products/shieldfolio-stonebook) or [steel capsules](https://shop.ledger.com/products/cryptosteel-capsule-solo), that should ideally be stored within fireproof bags, in multiple secure locations.

+### - "not your keys, not your coins"

+Do not give your crypto to a wallet not under your control.

+Get a hardware wallet and store it offline.

 ### - Risk factors for individual crypto projects

 Here are some risk factor considerations for tokens you are thinking of putting money into: